camunda/camunda-docs-manual/content/introduction/telemetry.md

 ---

-At Camunda, we strive to offer an excellent user experience at a high and stable level.
-On a strict opt-in basis, we are looking to collect environment and usage data to further improve the user experience for you.
-These insights help us to understand typical environment setups and product usage patterns and will be used to make informed product improvement decisions to your benefit.
-Since Camunda 7.21, reporting telemetry data is disabled by default.
+Sending telemetry data has been introduced in Camunda `7.14.0-alpha1` (and `7.13.7`, `7.12.12`, `7.11.19`) and removed in Camunda `7.22.0`. public API is marked as deprecated and emptied out.
+The diagnostic data is still being collected but not send by any mean.
+You can decide to share it with Camunda if requested in tickets or use it for your diagnostic purposes.

 ## Design

 The process engine has a dedicated thread called the **Telemetry Reporter** to periodically report telemetry data to Camunda.
 By default, this thread is always running, but only reports data if telemetry is explicitly enabled.
 See the [how to enable telemetry]({{< ref "#how-to-enable-telemetry" >}}) section for how to do this.
 The collected data is available through multiple APIs, even if sending the data to Camunda is not enabled.
 See [how to access the data]({{< ref "#how-to-access-the-data" >}}) for more information on how to do this.

-When enabled, the collected data is sent once every 24 hours via HTTPS.
-The telemetry reporter is designed so that your implemented processes are not negatively affected in case the reporter suddenly faces an unexpected error.
 The telemetry reporter stops in any case when the process engine is stopped.

 ## Collected data